ElysiumOSS/robinhood-bot/README.md

 ### Changelog

+**v1.1.0 - Refactoring and Unification (2025-11-01)**
+*   Refactored the bot architecture to use a single, configuration-driven `TradeBot`.
+*   Removed the standalone `TradeBotTwitterSentiments` and integrated it as a configurable strategy.
+*   Improved security by using a `.env.example` file and updating the `initialize.sh` script.
+*   Removed obsolete `sample.py` file.

 **v1.0.0 - Initial Release (2022-XX-XX)**
 *   Core framework for Robinhood bot with `BaseTradeBot`.
 *   Implemented Simple Moving Average (SMA) strategy.